gsi-upm/senpy/docs/server-cli.rst

 .. code:: bash

-    senpy -f . --default-plugins
+    senpy -f .

-Now go to `http://localhost:5000 <http://localhost:5000>`_, you should be greeted by the senpy playground:
+Now open your browser and go to `http://localhost:5000 <http://localhost:5000>`_, where you should be greeted by the senpy playground:

 .. image:: senpy-playground.png
    :width: 100%